ValeriaP5/ValeriaP5/README.md

 - 👋 Hi, I’m @ValeriaP5
-- 👀 I’m interested in computer vision research for 🌊
+- 👀 I’m interested in computer vision systems for marine research 🌊
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on machine learning projects with environmental impact
 - 📫 How to reach me vpinatelliugarte@gmail.com